-Google added more and more so called ranking factors such as domain age.
+Google added more and more so called ranking factors.

-Thus a PageRank 7 site could be outranked by a PageRank 3 site if the latter was significantly older.
-Google itself claims to use about 200 “signals” in their ranking algorithm.
+Thus a PageRank 7 site could be outranked by a PageRank 3 site if the latter was significantly more relevant to the search query.
+Google itself claims to use about 200 “signals” in their search ranking algorithm.

 Still PageRank was used to determine which pages have authority as it still measured the number and power of links.

 Then Google PageRank finally stopped to reflect the number and strength of of incoming links.
-Now it is determined in a way nobody can trust anymore.
+Since 2007 it is determined in a way nobody can trust anymore.
 Let me explain:

-First the good news: onreact.com still got PageRank 6.
+One day onreact.com got PageRank 6.
 Hooray!
-But wait, now the bad news: The Washington Post has got just 5!
+Wait.
+Something went wrong on the same day.
+The Washington Post just got 5!

-Do you now really think I am more important than the Washington Post or the most popular blog on the globe?
+Do you really think I am more important than the Washington Post or the most popular gadget blog?

-Do you really assume that I am 1/3 more important than the Problogger and twice as important as Andy Beard?
+Do you really assume that I am 1/3 more important than the Problogger?

-Users who depended on the Google PageRank bar to determine the authority of a site can dump it now.
+People who depended on the Google PageRank bar to determine the authority of a site were fed manipulated numbers.